|

 what it looked like, what it felt like.
 He remembered it with a dull aching

-pain like an old soldier with an old wound that gives him trouble on cold,
+pain like a veteran soldier with an old wound that gives him trouble on

-damp nights.
+cold, damp nights.
 He remembered it with love, hate, irritation, rage.
-But he

 And he couldn't make that either.